Aeronique/O5-Tunnel-Vision/README.md

 This challenge was a good example of real-world reverse engineering work - analyzing a complex binary, understanding its network protocols, and building a compatible client.
 The use of real cryptographic libraries (NaCl) and standard protocols (DNS-over-HTTPS) made it both realistic and challenging.

-For beginners tackling similar challenges:
+For others tackling similar challenges:
 - Start with string analysis to get the big picture
 - Use Ghidra's cross-references to trace data flow
 - Don't ignore the small details - encoding choices matter